Overview

 - DNS lookup: whatsmydns.net/#NS checks the current IP address of your domain name and DNS record information against multiple name servers located in different parts of the world.

-- Postman: An alternative to Swagger for testing API calls is Postman.
+- Postman: Postman is an alternative to Swagger for testing API calls.

 Comments